 Why Do You Need Special Training Shoes for Flat Feet?

 In order to compensate this, it’s essential to wear special cross-training footwear, as the consequences of an unsupported flat foot can be really deplorable.

 Without the proper arch support, it causes your ankles to turn inward (supination) or outward (pronation).
-Sometimes, right and left feet have different kinds of deformation and the result is the curvature of the spine.
+Sometimes, the right and left feet have different kinds of deformation and the result is the curvature of the spine.

 The same is true for other arch issues.
 That’s why each of us should take extra care in choosing the right pair of shoes to support and match our foot anatomy, no matter if we’re walking, running, playing basketball, or lifting weights.